 In less than one minute you should receive a 200 response code and payload similar to the output below.
 The status parameter tells you what stage the render is at, done means the video is ready for download.
 Other status are queued, fetching, rendering, saving and failed.

 If the status is failed then there has been an error and the render will not continue.
-You can try again or contact us for support.
+Attempt to resolve the issue based on the error message then try again.
+If the problem persists check the community forum or contact us for support.

-Download the video using the URL returned in the get render status response:
+Download or transfer the video using the URL returned in the get render status response:

 - Prepare the edit data